 How long must an EB-5 business be maintained?

-A foreign national’s investment capital must remain at risk in a United States Citizenship and Immigration Services (USCIS) approved EB-5 business at least throughout the two-year conditional permanent residence period.
-Once an EB-5 investor applies to have the conditions removed from their permanent residence, they are no longer required to play an active role in the EB-5 investment project.
+A foreign national’s investment capital must remain at risk in an EB-5 business approved by the United States Citizenship and Immigration Services (USCIS) for a minimum of two years.
+After this sustainment period, or once an EB-5 investor has the conditions removed from their permanent residence, they are no longer required to play an active role in the EB-5 investment project.

 EB-5 Visa Process